Building a Climate Resilient Long Beach

 What is Climate Resilience?

 Climate change is happening now.
 Here in Long Beach we can already see impacts: hotter summers, worsening droughts, and drier winters punctuated by flooding.
 By building our resilience, we can protect our city from these disruptions.
-A climate resilient community functions and flourishes as it prepares for change, allowing it to not only survive but thrive in the face of changing conditions.
+A climate-resilient community functions and flourishes as it prepares for change, allowing it to thrive in the face of changing conditions.
 We can act today.
-Read on to learn how you can join the Aquarium of the Pacific in this effort.

 Climate Resilience Opportunities